What you can customize | Template sections | AI-Driven sections | Attestations | Inline instructions | Best practices | Support

 - Mix and match — some sections on templates, others AI-driven

-Setting up template sections
+Setting up exceptions-based template sections (PE or ROS)

 Template sections are best for parts of your note that follow a predictable pattern — where most findings are normal and you only need to call out exceptions.